 I actually like these refurbs where DVC leaves the room the way that you like it but swaps out old carpet and drapes for cleaner ones.

-To learn more about how to experience the magic for less, rent DVC points, or rent out your DVC points as a Member, visit the friendly team at DVC Rental Store.
+To learn more about how to experience the magic for less with DVC rentals, or rent out your DVC points as a Member, visit the friendly team at DVC Rental Store.
 To purchase a DVC resale contract, visit our partners at DVC Resale Market.